armory/documentation/_admin_guides/notifications.md

 ### Auto Scaling Lifecycle Hooks

 Integrating with [Autoscaling Life Cycle Hooks](http://docs.aws.amazon.com/autoscaling/latest/userguide/lifecycle-hooks.html) allows you to send notifications to an ARN whenever an ASG changes state.
-This is useful for workloads that are asynchronous like CRON jobs and worker nodes.
+This is useful for workloads that are asynchronous like CRON jobs and worker nodes and require the jobs to finish before terminating the instance.
 Spinnaker allows you to configure a [life cycle hook](http://docs.aws.amazon.com/autoscaling/latest/userguide/lifecycle-hooks.html) per account.
 To enable life cycle hooks you'll need to modify your `/opt/spinnaker/config/clouddriver-local.yml`.
 Below is an example configuration:

 ```
 aws: